-Stockholders of Kadant Inc., a Delaware corporation (the "Company"), to be held on Wednesday, May 17, 2023 at 2:30 p.m. in person at the corporate office of postponement thereof, and to vote all shares of common stock of the Company standing in the name of the undersigned on March 20, 2023, with all of the powers the undersigned would possess if personally present at such meeting:
+The undersigned hereby appoints Jeffrey L. Powell, Michael J. McKenney and Stacy D. Krause, or any one of them in the absence of the others, as attorneys and proxies of the undersigned, with full power of substitution, for and in the name of the undersigned, to represent the undersigned at the Annual Meeting of the Stockholders of Kadant Inc., a Delaware corporation (the "Company"), to be held on Wednesday, May 15, 2024 at 2:30 p.m. in person at the corporate office of Kadant Inc. at One Technology Park Drive, Westford, Massachusetts 01886 and online at https://agm.issuerdirect.com/kai, and at any adjournment or postponement thereof, and to vote all shares of common stock of the Company standing in the name of the undersigned on March 18, 2024, with all of the powers the undersigned would possess if personally present at such meeting: